Authentication & access control

 In your identity provider:

-- Create a new SAML/OAuth application
+- Create a new SAML application

 - Set up attribute mapping (email, name, groups)